thanmakropoulos/HeTra_D3.1/README.md

 Download the project.
 Double click on the Client folder and then double click on the HetraSensorsClient application.
 Then, double click on the Server folder and then double click on the HetraServer application.
+Two GUIs should appear; the HetraSensorsClient GUI and the HetraServer GUI.

 In order to test the secure API calls, you need to follow the steps below: